yutingsdu/TransMeta/README.md

 # 3. Building TransMeta

-    Change to the TransMeta/src directory and make
+    Change to the TransMeta-v.1.0/src directory and make

         $ cd src
-        $ make all release BOOST_PATH=/your/boost/dir BAMTOOLS_PATH=/your/bamtools/dir
+        $ make all BOOST_PATH=/your/boost/dir BAMTOOLS_PATH=/your/bamtools/dir

         where BOOST_PATH is the aformentioned directory where you installed the boost and BAMTOOLS_PATH is the directory where you installed the bamtools.